-- 98% indicated they were employed in the trade for which they received training, up 3% from the prior report. - Annual median earnings of \$71,624 was reported across all sectors, a 6% increase from the prior year's report. - o 97% indicated that they were very satisfied or satisfied with their paid-related instruction.
+- Of 908 apprentice completers surveyed, 331 responded for a 36% response rate. - 98% indicated they were employed in the trade for which they received training, up 3% from the prior report. - Annual median earnings of \$71,624 was reported across all sectors, a 6% increase from the prior year's report. - 97% indicated that they were very satisfied or satisfied with their paid-related instruction.
 For On-The-Job Training, 95% reported they were very satisfied or satisfied. - 43% are considering continuing their formal education, up significantly from 34% from the prior year's survey (i.e., Technical Studies Journey Worker AAS, associate degree, bachelor's degree) - WTCS Apprenticeship Enrollment Trend: WTCS enrollments across all apprenticeship programs increased from 6128 to 6527 unduplicated, and 6633 to 7123 duplicated, students by the end of June 2017.
 That is a 6.5% and 7.4% increase, respectively, in one year.
 A current mid-year snapshot for 2017-18 is showing 6199 and 6634 enrollees.
 Confirmed actual enrollment for the 2017-18 academic year will not be available until August 2018. - Great Lakes Tools of the Trade/WTCS Apprenticeship Scholarships: In a surprise announcement in December 2017, the Great Lakes Higher Education Foundation Board decided to increase the apprenticeship scholarship amount to \$1500 per individual, and they are once again awarded 200 scholarships for industrial and construction sector apprentices in February 2018. - System-Wide Curriculum: Collaborative work between all stakeholders continues for the following new or substantively revised system-wide apprenticeship curriculum during the 2017-18 Academic year.

-NEW Organic Auto Body IT-Data Analyst IT-Service Pharmacy Financial Vegetable Farm Collision and Desk Technician Services Manager Repair Rep. Revisions Electrical & Plumbing Crosswalk of Crosswalk between ABC & Instrumentation Below the Mechatronics to Machinist Technical Electrical Crosswalks Line Courses Electromechanical Diploma and and Automated Apprenticeship Systems
+NEW Organic Vegetable Farm Manager Auto Body Collision and Repair IT-Data Analyst IT-Service Desk Pharmacy Technician Financial Services Rep. Revisions & Electrical & Instrumentation Plumbing Below the Crosswalk of Mechatronics to Crosswalk between Machinist Technical ABC Electrical Crosswalks Line Courses Electromechanical and Automated Systems Diploma and Apprenticeship